connektica/public-code-examples/README.md

-# public-code-examples
+# Code Examples Repository
-Public repo with code examples, mainly used for documentation purposes with public access
+Welcome to the Code Examples Repository!
+This public repository contains a variety of code examples primarily intended for documentation purposes.